Lorde apologized after posting what seemed like a tone-deaf joke about Whitney Houston's death

 She followed up with, “IT IS NOT MY FCKN DAY TODAY.”
 It seriously wasn’t.

 Yes, Lorde’s post was indeed unfortunate.
 But in her defense, it genuinely seemed like an honest mistake and in no way a conscious effort to make a joke at Houston’s expense.

 And as is often the way on the internet, one person’s mistake is another person’s meme treasure.

-Realizing that Lorde’s post was most likely just an unfortunate oversight, people on Twitter went to town with the jokes.
+Realizing that Lorde’s post was most likely just an unfortunate oversight, people on Twitter went to town with the jokes. false

 Lorde, we all make mistakes and we forgive you on this one (and also, R.I.P.
 Whitney Houston — the loss still hurts).
 Let this be a lesson to double check, reread, and fact-check before posting anything to social media.